silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/04_using_procedural_code.md

 Lastly, if you just prefer writing PHP to writing YAML, this is a good option, too.

-[notice]
+> [!WARNING]
-One thing you cannot do with the procedural API, though it may be tempting, is define resolvers on the fly as closures.
-Resolvers must be static methods on a class, and are evaluated during the schema build.
+> One thing you cannot do with the procedural API, though it may be tempting, is define resolvers
+> on the fly as closures.
+Resolvers must be static methods on a class, and are evaluated during
-[/notice]
+> the schema build.

 ### Adding executable code